-The term ownership comes from a concept called psychological ownership – which means we can feel like we “own” something even if it’s not a physical object.
+The term ownership comes from a concept called psychological ownership, which means we can feel like we “own” something even if it’s not a physical object.
 At work, we take ownership when we assume responsibility over a target or result.
 It’s the opposite of passing the buck or making excuses.

 Someone with a strong sense of ownership would say, “I need to do this task, I can do it, and I, therefore, own the responsibility for achieving success.”

-2 Help your team feel like they belong
+1 Help your team feel like they belong

 “When you build a culture where people can be their authentic selves, they’re going to bring their best work, their best ideas and their best people to your company.”

-One of Ciara’s suggestions is to try to understand what diversity means to your team and then do something about it.
+One of Ciara’s suggestions is to try to understand what diversity means to your team – and then do something about it.
 A simple example: If you have a single mother on your team, how are her needs different?
 What can you do to make her work and her life fit together better?

 3 Align work, goals and purpose

 It’s essential for employees to understand how their goals connect to the larger objectives of the organization.
-Millennial employees, in particular, derive purpose and feel more engaged when they understand how their work directly contributes to the organization’s success.
-Otherwise, they’ll have no motivation to stick around at all, let alone to take ownership.
+Millennial employees in particular derive purpose and feel more engaged when they understand how their work directly contributes to the organization’s success.
+Otherwise, they’ll have no motivation to stick around at all – let alone to take ownership.

 4 Don’t micromanage

 Micromanaging erodes a sense of ownership.
-Instead of developing a sense of independence and feeling like they own figuring out how to achieve what’s needed, employees learn to rely on you as a manager.
+Instead of developing a sense of independence and feeling like they “own” figuring out how to achieve what’s needed, employees learn to rely on you as a manager.
 Worse, it undermines their confidence that they can do the task, or at the very least that they can do it to their manager’s liking.

-Whether someone is an intern or a CxO, having a sense of ownership results in making decisions with more thought, responsibility, and care.
-Employees are more driven, more motivated, and take more initiative.
-They approach work with innovation and creativity, and they’re constantly improving and developing, not just going through the motions.
+Whether someone is an intern or a CxO, having a sense of ownership results in making decisions with more thought, responsibility and care.
+Employees are more driven, more motivated and take more initiative.
+They approach work with innovation and creativity, and they’re constantly improving and developing – not just going through the motions.